 Pomeranian Hairball Issues Are a Common Cause of Coughing

 Like cats, Pomeranians can ingest hair; especially at risk are puppies who are feeding on their Mothers.
 I know of breeders who have lost litters from this issue.
 I shave all my expectant mothers short prior to whelping to prevent this issue.

-The difference is that heartworm is incredibly serious and is a potentially fatal disease affecting your Pomeranian’s heart and blood vessels surrounding it.
+The difference is that heartworm is incredibly serious and is a potentially fatal disease affecting your Pomeranian’s heart and the blood vessels surrounding it.

 The roundworm is a very common parasitic worm that infects puppies.
-Roundworm can easily get treated with a variety of deworming products.
+Roundworms can easily get treated with a variety of deworming products.

 Stopping Pomeranian Coughing